• Skip to primary navigation

 Currently, we see the following:

-• 20 states that automatically conform with federal tax rules, so loan forgiveness is tax-free
+• 20 states that automatically conform with federal tax rules, so loan forgiveness is tax-free.
+However, this also means in 2026, these 20 states may tax certain types of loan forgiveness.

 As such, state taxes and loan forgiveness add a messy complication to student loan borrowers.